Floe-Project/Floe/docs/src/lua-sample-library-format.md

 ## Overview
 Sample libraries in Floe are created using the Lua programming language (version {{#include ../mdbook_config.txt:lua-version}}).
 Lua is a simple, lightweight language that's used in many applications.

-Let's start with a simple example `config.lua` sample library configuration file.
+Let's start with a simple example `floe.lua` sample library configuration file.
 ```lua
 {{#include ../sample-library-example-no-comments.lua}}
 ```

-As you can see, a `config.lua` can be very simple, almost like a JSON, XML or YAML file.
+As you can see, a `floe.lua` can be very simple, almost like a JSON, XML or YAML file.
 But when needed, you have the power of a full programming language to easily create more complicated configurations - you can use arrays, loops, functions, etc.

 Unlike something like [SFZ](https://en.wikipedia.org/wiki/SFZ_(file_format)), this format is only concerned with mapping and configuring audio-files.
 Sound shaping is provided by Floe's GUI.

 ## How it works
-Floe automatically scans for `config.lua` files in your sample library folders and re-reads them whenever they change.
+Floe automatically scans for `floe.lua` files in your sample library folders and re-reads them whenever they change.
 To instruct Floe what to do with this file, you must use a set of functions that Floe provides.
 These are available as `floe.<name>` and are described in detail below.

 ## `floe.new_library`
 Creates a new library.
 It takes one parameter: a table of configuration and returns a new library object.
 You should only call this once.